USDA-SCINet/scinet-site/pages/home.md

 intro:
   blurb:
     title: "What is SCINet?"
-    text: "The SCINet initiative is an effort by the USDA <a href='https://www.ars.usda.gov/'>Agricultural Research Service (ARS)</a> to improve the USDA’s research capacity by providing scientists with access to high-performance computing clusters, cloud computing, improved networking for data transfer, and training in scientific computing."
+    text: "The SCINet initiative is an effort by the USDA <a href='https://www.ars.usda.gov/'>Agricultural Research Service (ARS)</a> to grow USDA’s research capacity by providing scientists with access to high-performance computing clusters, high-speed networking for data transfer, and training in scientific computing."
   card:
     title: "Get Started with SCINet"
     text: "ARS scientists/collaborators: </br> Register for an account"